and-aleksandrov/Facebook-Cybersecurity-Course-Project-8---Honeypot/README.md

    The zero number of attacks is probably a result of a system bug as described above in the Issue section

-   Below screenshot shows the information for the Dionaea honeypot:
+   Below is the screenshot that shows the information for the Dionaea honeypot:

    <kbd><img src="report.png" width="800"></kbd><br />

-   The attacks are coming from different countries all over the world which is very fascinating and make you realize that Internat is a pretty dangerous place.
+   The attacks are coming from different countries all over the world which is very fascinating and makes you realize that Internat is a pretty dangerous place.
 There is a wide range of Dst ports that are being exploited and most common protocols of the attacks are:
    * smbd
    * pcap
-   * mssqld
+   * mssqld <br />
    Unfortunately, there was no any payloads registered for Dionaea

    Next is a screenshot for Amun Honeypot:

    <kbd><img src="report2.png" width="800"></kbd><br />

-   The other Honeypot which got my attention by having the most numbers of payload is Snort <br />
+   The other Honeypot which got my attention by having the most numbers of payloads is Snort <br />
-   <b>Payload</b> screenshot:
+   <b>Payloads</b> screenshot:

    <kbd><img src="payloads.png" width="800"></kbd><br />

    Here we can see the different types of scans.
-The most popular are: <br />
+The most popular ones are: <br />
    * ET SCAN SipCLI VOIP Scan
    * ET DROP Dshield Block Listed Source group 1
    * ET SCAN Suspicious inbound to MSSQL port 1433